OEHC/praqma.com/_posts/2016-10-30-code-alliance.md

 The alliance constituted and met for the first time in Oslo a day in April 2015.
 The focus was, right from the beginning, to single out companies, that had an ambitious mindset about the new software development paradigm; continuous delivery, automation in general, anything as code, programmable infrastructure, DevOps ...and all that Jazz.

-The original idea was, that Praqma already had a lot of Open Source community experience, and a lot of good Karma too, and we saw that our clients became more and more dependent op Open Source as they walked further and further into the landscape of contemporary modern tools - as most of the were Open Source too.
+The original idea was, that Praqma already had a lot of Open Source community experience, and a lot of good Karma too, and we saw that our clients became more and more dependent on Open Source as they walked further and further into the landscape of contemporary modern tools - as most of them were Open Source too.

-We wanted to companies to feel safe when taking these steps and not be concerned about how the Open Source dependency might introduce an undesired scope creep and slowly turning their software developers with specific domain skills into Open Source contributors instead.
+We wanted the companies to feel safe when taking these steps and not be concerned about how the Open Source dependency might introduce an undesired scope creep and slowly turn their software developers with specific domain skills into Open Source contributors instead.

 With the alliance, we offered the members to facilitate all this; We would utilize our knowledge and insight, gained from our work with _many_ different clients to identify _common_ issues and challenges, and then we would facilitate that likeminded companies with matching needs and desires would focus on the generic nature of their challenges and then we would jointly, with shared costs and ongoing collaboration, develop the generic but configurable solution, as Open source.

-To kickstart the alliance we invited some of our most ambitious customers at the time to join: The alliance took off with Grundfos, Volvo, Yxlon International, MAN Diesel & Turbo, Novelda and Atmel short time after Cryptera joined too.
+To kickstart the alliance we invited some of our most ambitious customers at the time to join: The alliance took off with Grundfos, Volvo, Yxlon International, MAN Diesel & Turbo, Novelda and Atmel.
+A short time after Cryptera joined too.

 ## Finding our format

-We gathered roughly every half year in a full-day, each member organization sends one, two or maybe three participants.
+We gather roughly every half year for a full-day gathering, where each member organization sends one, two or maybe three participants.
 We run our gatherings in a rather informal unconference style; During the day, we will show demos of some of the achievements the alliance have made since last, but the majority of the day is spent in break-out sessions where the members gather in groups of interest and discuss the roadmap of the individual tools, new ideas or tricky challenges.

-Last time we met, Atmel hosted the session in Trondheim and they gave us the grand tour on their impressive and extensive implementation of the Atlassian tool stack and demonstrated the [automated build pipeline](https://github.com/Praqma/automated-branch-pipelines){: target="_blank" } approach that was developed in context of the alliance.
+Last time we met, Atmel hosted the session in Trondheim and they gave us the grand tour on their impressive and extensive implementation of the Atlassian tool stack and demonstrated their many achievements around automation and continuous delivery.
+[Automated branch pipelines](https://github.com/Praqma/automated-branch-pipelines){: target="_blank" } was a new experimental initiative in context of the alliance.

 The rest of the day we organized ourselves in three parallel groups during 2 sessions, covering a total of six specific topic together.
 Simply aligning the roadmap for these initiatives for the next six months, until we meet again.